US Cash Products-Midwest gasoline markets pare gains

 NEW YORK HARBOR <0#P-NYH>

-Prompt F2 RBOB was within range at 4.25/ 4.50 cents over, while any-August F2 RBOB was heard done at late Tuesday levels of 3.00 cents over.
+Prompt F2 RBOB was seen at 4.00 cents over, down about a half cent, while any-August F2 RBOB was heard done at about a quarter cent higher at 3.00/3.25 cents over, also up a half cent.

-Second-half September F4 RBOB was pegged at 2.50/3.00 cents over October RBOB futures.
-Ratable October F4 RBOB was talked within range at 2.25/2.50 cents over November RBOB futures.
+Prompt and any-August M2 conventional gasoline was heard done at 2.25 cents under.

-Prompt and any-August M2 conventional gasoline was heard done at 2.25 cents under, unchanged on the day.
+Any-September CBOB traded at 1.50 cents under, up about 2.00 cents from levels seen Tuesday.

 Harbor heating oil fell a quarter cent to 1.50 cents under.
 Prompt low sulfur diesel was steady at 1.00 cent over.